Flowthread/Volta/CONTRIBUTING.md

-# Contributing to Manhattan Power Grid
+# Contributing to Volta

-Thank you for your interest in contributing to the Manhattan Power Grid simulation system!
+Thank you for your interest in contributing to the Volta simulation system!
 This document provides guidelines and information for contributors.

 ## 🤝 How to Contribute